 - Intestinal problems (e.g. abdominal pain, constipation, diarrhoea)

-- Loss of or disturbance of menstrual periods in girls and women
+- Loss or disturbance of menstruation in girls and women

 - Increased risk of infertility in men and women